 So does it get any easier six months on?
 Not really.
 Not for me.
 I had a couple of good months where I felt the pain was easing.
 Most significantly, I stopped thinking of my father as often as the dead man lying on the hospital bed all covered in white.
 That phase was one of the most difficult.
-Perhaps one or two months after his death I started getting the more normal images of my father when I thought of him: my father lying on his bed in his bedroom telling me stories, my father sitting in his favorite lazy-boy chair watching TV, my father telling one of his dirty jokes and laughing his great belly laugh.
+Perhaps one or two months after his death I started getting the more normal images of my father when I thought of him: my father lying on his bed in his bedroom telling me stories, my father sitting in his favourite lazy-boy chair watching TV, my father telling one of his dirty jokes and laughing his great belly laugh.
 Although the weeping hadn’t stopped, it became less frequent and less intense."

 It was the year 1977, the first day of September,

 For this is the day I’ll always remember,

 The year the day I will never forget,

 For this is the day my father died,

 It wasn’t until years later that I cried,